willstepp/writings/hunger/hunger-notes.md

 Sakima - the shaman of the village, dying
 Ama - the wife of Sakima, mother to Mika
 Yaholo - pupil of Sakima, performing the rites

+6/2/2015

+* The ceremony for three nights
+* The food they have
+* His friend, the girl, who brings him food that he eats
+* The elders tell stories of Sakima, how he founded their village while hunting
+* Mika stands up to tell what his father had whispered to him before he died, but realizes it was not for them

+Leoti - a girl who likes him, brings him kanuchi and roasted rabbit Kulsathee - the chief of peace, knew sakima when they were boys Tye - his good friend, not as good at sports or hunt

+'His memory shall live in our hearts forever'